-- Completed a college-level math course with a grade of C or better in the last three semesters (from fall 2015 or more recently), you should take the next math course that is a postrequisite course to the one being transferred and is required for your major.
+- Completed a college-level math course with a grade of C or better in the last three semesters (from spring 2016 or more recently), you should take the next math course that is a postrequisite course to the one being transferred and is required for your major.

 - Withdrawn from or completed a college-level math course with a grade below C in the past three semesters, you should repeat that course unless there is a belief that you should back up further to the next prerequisite course.

 - Completed a college-level math course more than three semesters ago, you should take a proficiency test in the math department (not ALEKS) on the last course (highest level) completed to be sure your prerequisite skills are up to speed; otherwise, you should repeat that course being transferred.